 Salkantay Trek diary – Part 1: Viva el Peru

-This is the first part of my diary series about my trekking trip to Peru when I was walking the Salkantay Trek from Cusco to Machu Picchu.
+This is the first part of my diary series about my trekking trip to Peru when I was hiking to Machu Picchu along the Salkantay Trek.
 What will you get from reading this diary?
 Well, my former plan was just to publish the travel guide for the Salkantay Trek.
-But later I got clear, that publishing this trip diary too, could give you a deeper view about what you can expect from the whole trip.
+But later I got clear, that publishing this hiking diary instead, could give you a deeper view about what you can expect from the whole trip.
 If you also would like to walk this trek and looking for a travel guide, please read my guest post on the website of Cory & G from youcouldtravel.com.
 But now, let’s start with the diary, at the point of arrival in Cusco…

 The aircraft landed at the airport of Cusco a bit awkwardly.
 At least, it was my impression.
 Because promtly after that, during the first phase of slowing down the speed, the machine began to sway in a way which was making me uncomfortable.
 It felt like the pilot would lose control every moment and the aircraft would get into a skid every moment.
 But maybe it was just the tiredness from the 10 hour flight from Europe to Lima and athe additional hour from Lima to Cusco which was making me too touchy.
 In total, it was a 17 hours trip.